WhatTheDickens/lit-dig-age/text-fluid/02_timeline.md

 Create a brief practice timeline based on some aspect of the history of computing drawn from Gleick's *The Information*.
 Your timeline should have these features:

 - A cover image and title
+- Four timeline events or periods (more if you like, but four is fine)
-- For each point on the timeline,
+- For each event or period on the timeline,
     - A date or date range
     - An image
     - Text to go with the image